adncllng/vmock/src/pages/home/index.md

 ---
 Short Biography

 Veronica Mockler is a socially engaged artist based in Tiohtià:ke, Mooniyang, Montréal.
-She is currently an independent researcher working with Project Someone, the Acts of Listening Lab, and the Centre for Oral History and Digital Storytelling at Concordia University from where she holds a Master of Arts in Fine Arts.
-Her research-creation on the dialogic process is rooted in oral history, conceptual art, documentary practice, performance art, digital literacy, video art, and radical popular education.
+She is currently an independent researcher working with Project Someone, the Acts of Listening Lab, and the Centre for Oral History and Digital Storytelling at Concordia University, where she holds a Master of Arts in Fine Arts.
+Her arts-based research on dialogic processes is rooted in oral history, conceptual art, documentary practice, performance art, digital literacy, video art, and radical popular education.
 Her collaborative work has travelled to Uruguay, Germany, Scotland, the North of Ireland, the United States and Canada.

 [Curriculum Vitae](https://drive.google.com/file/d/1_BVz9B7jYhhOtxEgWyOKmY8bvVWjG2Ae/view)